 - Advanced filming equipment is unavailable for many sports clubs and performance analysis departments.

-- Broadcast cameras often change their pan, tilt, and zoom which presents additional challenges for computer vision video processing systems to adjust to dynamically changing data they receive.
+- Broadcast cameras often change their pan, tilt, and zoom which presents additional challenges for computer vision video processing systems to adjust to the dynamically changing data they receive.

 Sports datasets